MiaMiya/tweet_classification/README.md

 The input for our models is going to be text strings, thus Transformer framework will be used.

 ### How to you intend to include the framework into your project
-The Transformer framework provide various pretrained model and we will be selecting one of these to be the basis of our model.
+The Transformer framework provide various pre-trained model and we will be selecting one of these to be the basis of our model.
 This will be included in our cookie cutter approach.

 ### What data are you going to run on (initially, may change)
 The data we have selected is twits from two different Kaggle sources [Trump tweets](https://www.kaggle.com/datasets/austinreese/trump-tweets?resource=download) and [Russian troll tweets](https://www.kaggle.com/datasets/vikasg/russian-troll-tweets?select=tweets.csv).

 ### What deep learning models do you expect to use
-We expect to used BERT model with focus on BERT-base, but if we have time, we will also checkout BERTweet-base which is trained on twitter data.
+We expect to used BERT model with focus on [BERT-base-uncased]([bert-base-uncased](https://huggingface.co/bert-base-uncased)), but if we have time, we will also checkout [BERTweet-base](https://huggingface.co/vinai/bertweet-base) which is trained on twitter data.

 Project Organization